 The literary type of Chuci 楚辭 "Poetry of Chu" or "Poetry of the South" is a sort of poem that found its origin in the works of Qu Yuan 屈原 (d.
 278 BCE), a high minister in the state of Chu 楚.
-After his death, many persons from that region imitated his style of writing.
-The formal style and the themes of this poems was so different from the poems of the states in the Yellow River plain that it was always treated as a separate type of literature.
+After his death, many people from that region imitated his style of writing.
+The formal style and the themes of these poems were so different from the poems of the states in the Yellow River plain that it was always treated as a separate type of literature.
 The most famous poem is Qu Yuan's Lisao 離騷 "Sorrow after departing".
 The style of the Chuci and commentaries to these poems have been included as a separate sub-category in the collectanea Siku quanshu 四庫全書.
-It includes only 6 writings of and on this type of poetry.
+It contains only 6 writings of and on this type of poetry.

 1 | 離騷 | Lisao | On encountering sorrow |